-China has not implemented any of these recommendations Recommendation 146 (Saudi Arabia) is inappropriate [not assessed]
+China has not implemented 10 recommendations, and recommendation 146 is inappropriate [not assessed]

 The Chinese government has escalated its crackdown on civil society and systematically persecuted human rights defenders in the past few years.
 Chinese citizens who seek to cooperate with UN human rights mechanisms have faced serious reprisals.
 Draconian laws and regulations have been adopted to legitimize the harshest suppression since mid-1990s.